h0mbre/Myth/README.md

 ## Background

 Myth is an ADD/SUB encoder for generating alphanumeric shellcode.
 It takes user-supplied shellcode and outputs the assembly instructions, in a Python-friendly format, necessary to push that shellcode onto the stack by iteratively manipulating the EAX register.
-This tool was based upon [Slink](https://github.com/ihack4falafel/Slink) by @ihack4falafel.
-They are similar looking in the terminal, but I believe the encoding arithmetic is significantly different.
-Hashim's tool is also much more robust with respect to mitigating potential bad characters.

 This was mainly an excercise in exploring C++ and trying to make something useful at the same time.
 Hopefully some CTP/OSCE students get some use out of the tool.